by Work the World

 With the Maasai guides on the Village Healthcare Experience

 Every placement we organise has an optional Village Healthcare Experience week.
-While you shouldn’t base your choice of destination on these alone, they're be a highlight for anyone who undertakes them.
+While you shouldn’t base your destination on these alone, they're a highlight for anyone undertaking them.
 You’re unlikely to experience this level of cultural immersion ever again.
 Reading reviews and stories from students who have tried a Village Healthcare Experience is a great place to start getting to grips with the options.

 Pick somewhere you MIGHT NOT GET THE CHANCE TO VISIT AGAIN